leonasdev/.dotfiles/README.md

   ```

 ## Must Read
-**Warning: Please use my settings with care and at your own risk.
+**Please use my settings with care and at your own risk.
 Make sure you understand their effects before applying them.**

 Installation will overwrite the following config:
 - Neovim